yaki29/Desktop-Management-System/README.md

 # Desktop-Management-System
-#### Cleans your System in a go and tells you which are the large file that should be removed
+#### Cleans your System in a go and tells you which are the large files that should be removed

 Language Used: Python